Use Oracle Linux 6.5 with ONTAP

 # chkconfig multipathd on # /etc/init.d/multipathd start

-Replace the <DevId> with the WWID string of the device you want to exclude:
+file, replacing <DevId> with the WWID string of the device you want to exclude:

 blacklist { wwid <DevId> devnode "^(ram|raw|loop|fd|md|dm-|sr|scd|st)[0-9]*" devnode "^hd[a-z]" devnode "^cciss.*" }

-In this example, sda
+In the following example, sda

 -